Speech-Rule-Engine/sre-webpages/README.md

 ### Languages

 * English
+* Catalan (Mathspeak only)
 * French
 * German
+* Norwegian Bokmål
+* Norwegian Nynorsk
 * Spanish (Mathspeak only)
+* Swedish
 * Italian
 * Hindi

 Others are in preparation.

+All localisation are done in the [dedicated repository `sre-l10n`](https://github.com/Speech-Rule-Engine/sre-l10n/) using a bespoke YAML format for rules and CrowdIn support for simple message translations.
 If you want to help, please contact us.

 ### Braille

-* Nemeth
+* Nemeth: both linear for Braille displays and two dimensional for embossing

 If you want to help adding more, please contact us.